What Is the Buddhist Definition of Karma?

 Mindful living is a core aspect of practicing good karma.
 This entails being fully present in each moment, making conscious choices that align with positive values, and avoiding actions that cause harm.
 By being mindful of our thoughts, words, and deeds, we can ensure that we are sowing seeds of goodness and positivity in our lives.

-See also What Is Karma Suture?
+See also What Is the Myth of Kama?

 Ultimately, the practice of good karma in daily life is a continuous and intentional effort to create a more harmonious and compassionate world for oneself and others.
 By incorporating these principles into our daily routines, we not only benefit from positive karma but also contribute to the collective well-being of society.